Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 - Select the syringe scale you’re actually using (1 mL insulin, 0.5 mL, etc.).

-- The visuals are only reliable if the syringe type matches reality.
+- The visuals are only correct if the syringe type matches reality.

 How to read the results

-- mg per injection = weekly mg divided by number of injections in your schedule.
+- mg per injection = weekly mg divided by injections per week (based on frequency).

-- mL per injection = mg per injection ÷ concentration (mg/mL).
+- mL per injection = mg per injection ÷ concentration.

-- Schedule = the repeatable pattern your frequency creates.
+- Schedule = the repeatable pattern the frequency creates.

-If mL looks unusually large or tiny, your concentration input is usually wrong.
+If mL looks huge or tiny, your concentration input is usually wrong.

 Common mistakes that create “bad outputs”